WHAT WE DO

 LASERs: Under the Hood is a series of short, casual LASER Santa Fe conversations between the exhibiting artists, curators, scientists and gallery visitors about the processes and scientific research behind the creation of the artworks.

 Special thanks to Vital Spaces for their IN Kind donation of space and administrative support.

 In Place: Recentering Ecocritical Knowledge of the Natural World

-This is three-part LASER series in which diverse humanities scholars, artists, and scientists consider regional land-use histories and ethics of place.
-This series is funded by New Mexico Humanities Council and the National Endowment for the Humanities.
-All webinars in this series will be offered in English with Spanish translations.
+This was three-part LASER series in which diverse humanities scholars, artists, and scientists consider regional land-use histories and ethics of place.
+This series was generously funded by New Mexico Humanities Council and the National Endowment for the Humanities.
+All webinars in this series were offered in English with Spanish translations.